gufeczek/gufeczek/README.md

 # Hi there 👋

-My name is Michał and I am a Junior Android Developer.
-I graduated from Lublin University of Technology with a degree in Computer Science.
-My passion for mobile development is complemented by my problem-solving skills.
-I thrive on tackling complex challenges and transforming them into manageable solutions.
+Hello, I'm Michał - a passionate Junior Android Developer with a Computer Science degree from Lublin University of Technology.
+I currently build Android apps at Posnet Polska S.A., where I transform complex challenges into simple, effective solutions

 ## Tool Kit